Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 create_from_image!(texture, image)
 ```

-Once `create_from_image` is called, the image data is uploaded to the graphics cards' RAM, so we can safely discard the `Image` instance, unless we want to update the texture later on.
+Once `create_from_image!` is called, the image data is uploaded to the graphics cards' RAM, so we can safely discard the `Image` instance, unless we want to update the texture later on.

 To display the texture on screen, we need to bind it to a shape, then render that shape: